christopher-teixeira/christopherteixeira_com/content/authors/admin/_index.md

 bio: My interests include using my skills for the public good and playing with baseball data.

 # Interests to show in About widget
-# interests:
+interests:
-#   - Data Analytics
-#   - Applied Statistics
+  - Applied Probability
-#   - Operations Research
+  - Data Visualization
+  - Machine Learning
+  - Integer Optimization
+  - Responsible AI
+  - Public Health

 # Education to show in About widget
 education: